Raynou/auto-teacher-evaluator/README.md

 ![alt Config Window](images/main.jpg)

 #### Config Window (also known as: Exceptions or "Excepciones" para mi gente bonita)
 This window allows you to customize grading behaviour for each teacher.
-When you open this window.
 By default, when you open this window, each teacher will have the same grading behaviour that you set in the main window.

 ![alt Config Window](images/config.jpg)